Who We Are | The Green Heart Project

 Erin Snow

-Erin has been an elementary school teacher for the last 10 years.
-Her Kindergarten class became part of the first group of students to participate in The Green Heart Project at Meeting Street Academy in 2015, and she has been a champion of the program ever since.
-One of her favorite qualities in others is curiosity, and she loves the way a garden sparks endless questions in kiddos and adults! erin@greenheartsc.org
+Before joining the Green Heart team full-time, Erin was an elementary school teacher for 10 years.
+Her Kindergarten class became part of the first group of students to participate in The Green Heart Project at Meeting Street Academy in 2015, and she has been a champion of the organization ever since.
+One of her favorite qualities in others is curiosity, and she loves the way a garden sparks endless questions in kiddos and adults!
+As a member of the Development Team, Erin enjoys working closely with Green Heart’s amazing community of supporters – the generous volunteers and donors who make our work possible. erin@greenheartsc.org

 Garden Educator